vportens/minishell/README.md

 ## 6. Exit
-There is four type of exit, each of use write exit in terminal :
+There are four types of exit, each write exit in terminal:
 exit : exit and set exit status to 0;
 exit (num) : exit and set exit status to num
 exit (num alpha) : exit and set exit status to 2 + a error message